awhittle6/mlapps/README.md

-# mlapps
+# ML Apps
-A repository dedicated to standard ML Algorithms written in pure C++
+A repository dedicated to standard ML Algorithms written in C++